akarshrajput/Book-Directory-System-API/README.md

         The "cover_image" value "Explained Below" needs to be replaced by location path of your favourite image's cover, e.g. **C:/username/Desktop/image.jpg** or a link to any image file uploaded online already, e.g **https://website.com/kdk.jpg**

-        NB: Your favourite image's cover must be in a .jpg format as that is what is currently allowed to be uploaded by me.
+        NB: Your favourite image's cover must be either in a .jpg/.png/.jpeg/.gif format as that is what is currently allowed to be uploaded by me.

 - Users are able to preview a particular book once they have gotton the book's unique ID after uploading it or after seeing it from the display of all books that has been stored.
 Below is how you can archieve this.
     - Visit https://book-directory-system-api.herokuapp.com/api/books/:id (in this link you need to replace **:id** with unique ID you had gotten earlier.) using a **GET** http verb.